-Carrie Underwood Drops Jaws in Black, Leather-Frill Mini Dress & Glitter Stockings
+Carrie Underwood Drops Jaws in Black, Leather-Frill Mini Dress & Sheer Glitter Stockings

 Carrie Underwood is dropping Instagram’s jaw all over again.
 The American Idol alum has been steadily filling her social media with snaps and videos from her Cry Pretty Tour 360, with the singer already wowing crowds in cities including Los Angeles and San Diego.
-It looks like the 36-year-old was headed outside of California for the tour’s latest Salt Lake City leg, though, with a brand new Instagram post marking Carrie’s Utah appearance landing on the singer’s account today.
+It looks like the 36-year-old was headed outside of California for the tour’s latest Salt Lake City leg, though, with a brand new Instagram post marking her Utah appearance landing on the singer’s account today.

-Carrie’s Instagram photo showed her on stage and belting out a number.
+Carrie’s Instagram photo showed her on stage belting out a number.
 The blonde had been photographed in a powerful moment as she delivered her killer voice, although fans were likely eyeing up the equally sensational wardrobe.
-Carrie does seem to have a particularly marked effect on on her fanbase when it comes to those fierce legs.
-Fans of them will have found themselves catered-to in this outfit.
+Carrie does seem to have a particularly marked effect on on her fanbase when it comes to those fierce legs, as seen in this previous The Inquisitr article.
+Fans of her killer stems will have found themselves catered to in this outfit.

-Carrie appeared in an unusual leather mini-dress: while it wasn’t cut-out, it did boast an unusual finish by virtue of float-effect frills on the lower half.
-Paneling here seemed to draw the eye to the singer’s wowing legs, with black glitter stockings adding ritzy flourishes.
-Carrie had been snapped in semi-profile as she sang, with the camera appearing to take in everything from her trademark blonde locks to her dedicated facial expression.
+Carrie appeared in an unusual leather mini-dress: while it wasn’t cut-out, it did boast an interesting finish by virtue of float-effect frills on the lower half.
+The paneling seemed to draw the eye to the singer’s wowing legs, with black and sheer glitter stockings adding ritzy flourishes.
+Carrie had been snapped in semi-profile as she sang, with the camera appearing to take in everything from her trademark blond locks to her dedicated facial expression.

 Fans can’t seem to get over the update.